FAQ

 While ice climbing, you are always tied into a rope while one of our guides is belaying you and coaching you through the climb.
 If you can walk up a ladder, you can come ice climb with us!
 The minimum age for ice climbing is 12 years old.

 Ice climbing is about technique as much as it is about strength.
-Our guides will coach you through developing the best technique possible for you to have a great time on the ice!
+Our guides will coach you on developing the best technique possible so you can have a fulfilling and enjoyable experience on the glacier.

-Our crampons can fit sizes from children’s size 13 through adult men’s size 14.
-For ice climbing trips, we have plastic mountaineering boots which run in sizes from Mens’s 4 to 14.
-We apologize if these sizes do not fit your feet, they do not make sizes outside of this range.
+Our crampons fit sizes from children’s size 13 to adult men’s size 14.
+For ice climbing trips, we have plastic mountaineering boots in sizes Men’s 4-14 (US standard sizing).
+We apologize if these sizes do not fit your feet; we do not offer sizes outside this range.

 There are a few wonderful lodges in the area.
-Long Rifle Lodge is right next door to us.
-Grandview RV Park is 7 miles down the road at mile post 109; they have excellent pizza.
-Sheep Mountain is at mile post 113 and has delicious food.
-Right in our parking lot, you will find MICA Mocha, serving espresso and ice cream every day!
+Long Rifle Lodge is right next door.
+Grandview RV Park is 7 miles down the road at milepost 109; they offer a breakfast menu, pizza, and dinner specials.
+Sheep Mountain, at milepost 113, serves delicious Alaskan comfort food.
+Right in our parking lot, you will find MICA Mocha, serving espresso and ice cream every day.

-Please refer to exposurealska.com if you are looking for an extended Alaskan adventure.
+Please refer to exposurealska.com if you are looking to customize a longer Alaskan adventure.

 No, we will not put your child at risk.
-You will be walking on ice in crampons, likely for the first time in your life.
-Should you trip and fall your child could be severely hurt.
+These variables can create unnecessary risk.
+You will be walking on ice in crampons.
+Should you trip and fall, this could put you and your child at risk of being hurt.